NickvanDyke/Sia-Android/README.md

 * Run a Sia node on your device
 * Interact with all wallet functionalities of the running node - create, send, receive, etc.
 * Coming soon: upload to and download from the Sia cloud storage network (in-progress on the develop branch)
-* Coming soon: SPV functionality (a.k.a. "lite wallet") once Sia implements this feature
+* Coming later: SPV functionality (a.k.a. "lite wallet") once Sia implements this feature

 This app is developed independently by me.
 It is not an official Nebulous Labs product.